 - Homeland security administrators

 Career and Salary Outlook

 The number of positions available varies by job.
-The U.S. Bureau of Labor Statistics (BLS) reports that positions for correctional officers and jailers are only expected to increase by 4% between 2014 and 2024, which is slower than average.
-The median annual wage for these workers was $40,530 in May 2015, while first-line supervisors of correctional officers earned a median annual salary of $59,720 at that same time.
+The U.S. Bureau of Labor Statistics (BLS) reports that positions for correctional officers and jailers are only expected to decrease by 7% between 2018 and 2028.
+The median annual wage for these workers was $44,330 in May 2018, while first-line supervisors of correctional officers earned a median annual salary of $63,340 at that same time.

 Students can continue their studies in justice and security administration through training programs offered by various criminal justice institutions as well as through graduate certificate programs dealing with specialized topics, such as the management of homeland security development.
 Such programs can also help working professionals stay informed and up-to-date on current trends in the industry.